sez11a/liferay-docs/develop/tutorials/articles/themes/importing-resources-with-your-themes.markdown

 imported.
 Tags can be applied to any asset.
 Abstract summaries and small images can be applied to web content articles.
-For example, the following `assets.json` file specifies two tags for the `company_logo.png` image, one tag for the `Custom Title.html` web content article, and an abstract summary and small image for the `Child Web Content 1.xml` article structure:
+For example, the following `assets.json` file specifies two tags for the `company_logo.png` image, one tag for the `Custom Title.xml` web content article, and an abstract summary and small image for the `Child Web Content 1.json` article structure:

     {
         "assets": [